jgmalcolm/jgmalcolm.github.io/_posts/2015-03-28-clerkships.md

 provides you with a subscription.

+## Get comfortable with chaos

+No longer are you lumped in with hundreds of other students all going through lectures and exercises in lock step.
+You'll often be adrift, alone on a ward somewhere.
+For much of this year you'll spend your time wondering if you're where you're supposed to be.
+The second half of medical school is much less organized than the first half.

+Get used to messing up on your first swing.
+You'll daily feel fumbling and incompetent.
+The important thing is that you learn quickly.
+Attendings and residents expect that you'll fumble the first day or so, but if you're making the same mistakes day after day, expect low ratings.

+You no longer have infinite time to study at your own pace.
+You must now more than ever prioritize what to cover and how deeply to cover it.

 ## Presenting on rounds

 **Gather the information.** Before diving into the digital records, ask the